Last updated: 22 May 2026

 Has HMRC taken reasonable care with their CEST tool?

-CEST is a multiple-choice test and, no matter how cleverly one could be designed, these types of test are never suitable for providing clear answers to complex questions.
+CEST is a multiple-choice test and, no matter how cleverly designed, these types of test are never suitable for providing clear answers to complex questions.

-We can see that in the results it produces In nearly a fifth of cases, it delivers an undetermined outcome.
+We can see this in the results it produces: in nearly a fifth of cases, it delivers an undetermined outcome.

 Therefore, employers should trust the status decisions CEST outputs at their peril.